fernand5/agentsContacts/README.md

 - Put the code on your web server
 - Make a .env file with your configuration to connect the database (an example is .env.example file in the root path)
 - Run the route /public/index
+- Run in command line ```php artisan schedule:run``` this is a task in background for the requests to Google Maps API

 #Possible issue
 If this error appears